 \section{Introduction}

 \IEEEPARstart{R}{epresentation} learning has illuminated the analysis of graph-structured data, leveraging its powerful capability to encode structures and properties of graph networks.
 Typically, it acquires node embedding representations by transforming high-dimensional and non-Euclidean graphs into lower-dimensional vector embeddings \cite{r6}.
 These node embeddings are then employed in various graph analysis tasks, including graph classification, edge prediction, or node classification \cite{r7, r8}.
-While existing representation learning methods have demonstrated promising performance across numerous domains \cite{r1, r3}, several challenges remian.
-The first issue with the majority of graph representation learning methods is that they primarily focus on static graph networks or discrete-time dynamic graphs\cite{r9,r10,r11}.
-In reality, graph data in most domains (e.g., natural language processing, social networks, recommendation systems) exhibit complex dynamics, meaning that the network structures and properties constantly change over time (In Figure \ref{fig1}, we illustrate a \IEEEpubidadjcol straightforward process depicting changes in a dynamic network).
-The second problem is that existing continuous-time dynamic graph algorithms only consider the evolving perspective, ignoring other aspects of the graph.
-Finally, most continuous-time dynamic graph approaches require a large number of temporal neighbors to capture long-term dependencies, which can be computationally expensive.
-Models for continuous-time dynamic graph representation learning need to support the addition of nodes and edges, as well as feature changes, and generate node embeddings at any time.
+While existing representation learning methods have demonstrated promising performance across numerous domains \cite{r1, r3}, several challenges remain.
+The first problem with most graph representation learning methods is that they focus primarily on static graph networks or discrete-time dynamic graphs\cite{r9,r10,r11}.
+In reality, graph data in most domains (e.g., natural language processing, social networks, recommendation systems) exhibit complex dynamics, i.e., the network structures and properties are constantly changing over time (in Figure \ref{fig1}, we illustrate a simple process showing changes in a dynamic network).
+The second problem is that existing continuous-time dynamic graph algorithms consider only the evolving perspective, ignoring other aspects of the graph.
+Finally, most continuous-time dynamic graph approaches require a large number of temporal neighbors to capture long-term dependencies, which can be computationally expensive. \IEEEpubidadjcol Models for continuous-time dynamic graph representation learning need to support the addition of nodes and edges, as well as feature changes, and generate node embeddings at any time.
 While the usage of static graph methods (e.g., GAT \cite{r11} and GraphSAGE \cite{r12}) on temporal networks is possible in some cases, taking no account of the temporal information can severely weaken the ability to capture the crucial insights of networks.
 Therefore, there is a need for the development of more and more effective models for these dynamically changing data.